A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: -adic Lattices and their Gauss Sums

-Any decomposition of $M$ as $\bigoplus_{e=0}^{k}M_{e}(p^{e})$ with $M_{e}$ unimodular for every $e$ is called a \emph{Jordan decomposition}, and the sublattices $M_{e}(p^{e})$ (or equivalently $q^{\varepsilon n}$, $q^{\varepsilon n}_{t}$, or $q^{\varepsilon n}_{II}$) are called the \emph{components} of the decomposition, or, more abstractly, \emph{Jordan components}.
-In the direct sum of two Jordan components with the same $q$ (for $q=1$ this means, of course, $p^{0}$ with the same prime $p$) we find that the ranks are added and the signs are multiplied.
+Any decomposition of $M$ as $\bigoplus_{e=0}^{k}M_{e}(p^{e})$ with $M_{e}$ unimodular for every $e$ is called a \emph{Jordan decomposition}, and the sublattices $M_{e}(p^{e})$ (or equivalently $q^{\kappa n}$, $q^{\kappa n}_{t}$, or $q^{\kappa n}_{II}$) are called the \emph{components} of the decomposition, or, more abstractly, \emph{Jordan components}.
+In the direct sum of two Jordan components with the same $q$, the ranks are added and the signs are multiplied.
 For $p=2$ the index $t$ is added, $II$ is considered to be 0 when added to some $t$, and the sum of two $II$ indices remains $II$.
-A Jordan component is called \emph{indecomposable} if it cannot be presented as the orthogonal direct sum of smaller $p$-lattices (or equivalently, as the orthogonal direct sum of smaller Jordan components).
-It is easily seen that the only indecomposable Jordan components are $q^{\varepsilon1}$ if $p\neq2$ and $q^{\varepsilon1}_{t}$ and $q^{\varepsilon2}_{II}$ if $p=2$.
+A Jordan component is \emph{indecomposable} if it cannot be presented as the orthogonal direct sum of smaller $p$-lattices.
+This is the case only for $q^{\kappa1}$ if $p\neq2$ and $q^{\kappa1}_{t}$ and $q^{\kappa2}_{II}$ if $p=2$.